"Wallace is one of the most important figures of nineteenth-century biology and in character among its most admirable." E. O. Wilson

 The content on this site was written by evolutionary biologist, entomologist and Wallace scholar Dr George Beccaloni (aka 'Wallace's Rottweiler'), except where noted.
 George is the Director of the Wallace Correspondence Project and is a co-executor of Wallace's Literary Estate.
-He was the Historical Consultant for the recent award-winning BBC series about Wallace, Bill Bailey's Jungle Hero and is co-author of the book Natural Selection and Beyond: The Intellectual Legacy of Alfred Russel Wallace.
+He was the Historical Consultant for the recent award-winning BBC series about Wallace, Bill Bailey's Jungle Hero and the co-author of the book Natural Selection and Beyond: The Intellectual Legacy of Alfred Russel Wallace.
 All views expressed on the site are his own.
 Most of the images on this site are copyright of their creators and may not be reproduced in any form without permission.
 For more information about reproducing images please CLICK HERE.
 To email George CLICK HERE.

 Common variations of Wallace's name:

 Wallace; Alfred Wallace; A. R. Wallace; Alfred R. Wallace; Russel Wallace; Alfred Russell Wallace [sic]